Crossair Flight 3597: Investigation

-Although both pilots were based in Zürich and the CVR picks up Lutz's query to Löhrer about Löhrer's familiarity with "the 28 approach", which Löhrer confirmed he had, Lutz put the plane into an overly-steep descent that brought Flight 3597 to MDA far too soon.
+Although both pilots were based in Zurich and the CVR picks up Lutz's query to Löhrer about Löhrer's familiarity with "the 28 approach", which Löhrer confirmed he had, Lutz put the plane into an overly steep descent that brought Flight 3597 to MDA far too soon.
 When Löhrer reported the plane reaching 100 feet above MDA, the CVR records Lutz asking Löhrer, "Do we have ground contact?"
 Löhrer hesitated before replying, "Yes".
 However, flight simulators programmed with the time of day, terrain, and weather Lutz was facing at that time allowed investigators to determine that the only ground Lutz or Löhrer could see was the ground of the hilly terrain over which the plane was flying.
 Upon reaching MDA of 2400 ft, Lutz declared that he had "ground contact" and would continue on, then deliberately descended the plane below the MDA without having the required visual contact with either the approach lights or the runway, a major piloting error that ultimately led to the crash.
 The fact that Löhrer made no attempt to prevent the continuation of the flight below the MDA also contributed to the crash.
 Lutz made an additional error by not monitoring the DME as he made his approach; the CVR recorded Lutz's running narrative on nearly every move he made in the cockpit, but did not record any readout of the DME after a check, verified by Löhrer, at 6 nmi from runway 28.
 Moments before the crash, Lutz's running commentary indicated to investigators that he thought he was at or near 2.2 nmi from runway 28 because he said, "Someone said he saw the runway late here".
 Instead, Lutz was over 4 nmi from the runway, and could not possibly have seen the runway due to the presence of a hill below the MDA of 2400 ft, which obscured his view.
 Just before the crash, the synthetic voice of the ground proximity warning system (GPWS) announced the radio altimeter reading 500 feet above ground.
 Lutz exclaimed, "Shit, two miles he said, he sees the runway!"
 A few seconds later Lutz said, "Two thousand" and then one second later the synthetic voice gave the "minimums" GPWS message, which was triggered by the radio altimeter reading at 300 feet.
 Even though Lutz finally realized that his inability to see the runway meant he needed to initiate a missed approach maneuver (called a "go-around"), his call for the go-around came too late; the plane's engines were not able to spool up fast enough to generate sufficient thrust to climb above the hill that had been obstructing his view, and the plane crashed into the hilltop at 22:06 CET.